History

 Pioneers of IPC:

-The Chief architect of IPC was Pastor K.E.
-Abraham, who broke from the Jacobites tradition over theological differences and turned to be a charismatic speaker and writer K.E.
-Abraham and likeminded co-workers formed a Pentecostal fellowship and started calling their churches as South India Pentecostal Church of God.
+The Chief Architect of IPC was Pastor K.E.
+Abraham, who came out from the Jacobite tradition over theological differences.
+He turned to be a charismatic speaker, teacher and writer.
+God used Pastor K.E.
+Abraham to form a Pentecostal Church and named it as South India Pentecostal Church of God (SIPC) .
 Later as the churches began to grow in other states of India, it was renamed as the Indian Pentecostal Church of God in 1935.
-Pastor P M Samuel became the first President of Indian Pentecostal Church of God (IPC) in 1935.

 Fundamental Belief: